fsoubelet/xibs/docs/quickstart.rst

    IBS = NagaitsevIBS(beam_parameters, optics_parameters)
    # now compute IBS growth rates and new emittances

-One can find a detailed usage walkthrough of this in the :ref:`analytical example <xibs-analytical>`.
+One can find a detailed usage walkthrough of this in the :ref:`analytical example <demo-analytical>`.
 ..
 TODO: Change the link above to the example page once it has been built.

 Providing Kicks